 In many cases, abusive behaviors are passed down from generation to generation, or they are the byproduct of drug or alcohol abuse, researchers have learned.
-If you are in an abusive marriage, and you have children with your abusive spouse, you may be wondering how domestic violence in California impacts divorce and child custody.
+If you are a victim of domestic violence or are in an abusive marriage, and you have children with your abusive spouse, you may be wondering how domestic abuse in California impacts divorce and child custody cases.
 These are valid questions indeed.

 Domestic Violence Restraining Orders

-Domestic violence in California is far more than beating a person.
+Domestic violence in California is far more than beating a family member.
 It can also be threats, sexual abuse, stalking, harming the family pets, emotional abuse, throwing things, pushing, shoving, and keeping someone from freely coming or going, etc.

 A California domestic violence restraining order can order your spouse to: